 How a WhatsApp discussion led me to understand Meningococcal Meningitis!

-Next day at school, we learned about the boy who fell in school the day before was from our class, but a different division.
+Next day at school, we learned about the boy who fell in school the day before was from junior class.
 During lunch hour the Principal announced that the next day would be an off, in condolence of our dear student’s demise.
 Everyone wanted to know the details, but all we could acquire from staff was he succumbed to an extreme headache with fever at the hospital.
 That episode gave me chills till I learned the possible reason for that.
 A fatal disease called meningococcal meningitis.

 Meningitis is an inflammation of the membranes (meninges) surrounding the brain and spinal cord.
 The swelling of meningitis triggers a headache, fever, and a stiff neck.
 Different types of meningitis have various triggers, and some are as common as cold and flu.
 Infants and children are at higher risk due to their immunity structure.